This post contains affiliate links. We may be compensated when you click, sign up for, deposit, or spend on a given platform. Learn more.

 You should because you compromise your security when you lose your device (because 2FA functions on a device, even without the internet).

-You have to in most cases because, without backup codes for every account, there is no way to recover your 2FA.
+You have to in some cases because, without backup codes for every account, there is no way to recover your 2FA.

 TIP: It isn’t enough to just have one backup code, for example, the backup codes you get when you set up Google 2FA.
 To fully recover your 2FA, you need to have the backup codes of each account you set up 2FA on.
 This code is a security token that is a string of numbers and letters and/or a QR code.
 It is the code you use to set up your 2FA when you turn it on for a given account.

-Given the above, it can be smart to always install 2FA on more than one device (you can export each account with Google Authenticator to do this, for example) or to save the backup codes you get when you set up your 2FA.
-Both of these tactics will help speed up the process if a device is lost, broken, or stolen.
-Although remember, if it’s stolen, you should start from scratch since someone might have access to your codes.
+Given the above, it can be smart to always install 2FA on more than one device (you can export each account with Google Authenticator to do this, for example), to save the backup codes you get when you set up your 2FA, or to use a service that lets you securely store your codes in the cloud (for example Google Authenticator offers cloud-based backups).
+All of these tactics will help speed up the process if a device is lost, broken, or stolen.
+Although remember, if it’s stolen or lost, you should start from scratch since someone might have access to your codes.

 If you can recover your 2FA, then you can go through the recovery steps.

-The only way to add the same 2FA with the same codes to another device is to have your backup codes.
+With 2FA, however, part of the security comes from the 2FA app being device-specific.
+Given this, some 2FA options won’t offer cloud-based backup.
+For these, the only way to add the same 2FA with the same codes to another device is to have your backup codes or to back up your codes.

 When you first generate your 2FA you get a security token / QR code you can use to create your 2FA, and you get backup codes.
 You’ll want to save both of these for account recovery (and yes, that means taking a screenshot of the QR code to use later).